dw5/24H-BrowserTimeEverywhere/README.md

 # BrowserTime
 Extension to change from 12 hour to 24 hour format.
+Text Input fields (like search engine or anywhere else) are not touched

+Website will be ~~fixed~~ edited within half of 1 second (500ms)

-There might be some JavaScript errors thrown, might not work everywhere, but seems to work not that terribly (still can be even better later)
+There might be some JavaScript errors thrown, might not work everywhere, but seems to work not that terribly...

 # Sources
 Inspired on work from Greenscreener: